Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

     #### Response 3.1.1 - Clarification on the difference between T-reX and LCI

-    #### Comment 2.4 - Resolution of graphical abstract

-            “the graphical of abstract (low resolution figure) is hard to read.”

-    #### Response 2.4 - Resolution of graphical abstract

             One significant difference, and a highlight of the method of the T-reX program is how it makes it easy to identify "hotspots" and perform contribution analysis.
 Furthermore, the strength of T-reX is to make these calculations simple and easily repeatable (in the way that the databases are manipulated, and the footprints calculated as if they were LCIA methods).
 The relevant sections have been refined with the aim of more clearly communicating these differences.

     #### Comment 3.1.2 - Clarification/replacement of the terminology ‘pseudo-LCIA’